 When prescribed for daily wear (frequent replacement), it is recommended that the lenses be discarded and replaced with a new lens each month.
-Once removed, it is recommended that the lens remain out of the eye for a period of rest of overnight or longer and be discarded in accordance with the prescribed replacement schedule.
+However, the Eye Care Professional is encouraged to determine an appropriate lens replacement schedule based upon the response of the patient.